02126084/sqt/README.md

 **You are going to implement the hold mechanism.**
 1. Add to the documentation of type definition of a `Tetris.Game` (line 16) two fields:
-    1. `held_tetromino`, the tetromino you are holding.
+    1. `held_tetromino`, the tetromino you are holding. - Done
-    2. `can_hold`, a boolean that determines if holding is allowed.
+    2. `can_hold`, a boolean that determines if holding is allowed. - Done
-2. Modify the `Tetris.new_game()` function to have these new fields, and have sensible initial values.
+2. Modify the `Tetris.new_game()` function to have these new fields, and have sensible initial values. - Done
-3. Modify `Tetris.next_turn()` so that the next turn returned also has these two fields.
+3. Modify `Tetris.next_turn()` so that the next turn returned also has these two fields. - Done
-4. Document in **jsdoc** a new function `Tetris.hold()` that takes a game, and returns a new game with the current tetromino held.
+4. Document in **jsdoc** a new function `Tetris.hold()` that takes a game, and returns a new game with the current tetromino held. - Done
-5. Implement the `Tetris.hold()` function as specified.
+5. Implement the `Tetris.hold()` function as specified. - Done
-6. Modify `main.js` to listen for the `c` key being pressed, and holds the piece when triggered.
+6. Modify `main.js` to listen for the `c` key being pressed, and holds the piece when triggered. - Done
 7. Add a display of the held piece to the UI.

 ### Hold Piece - Unit Tests